 Shops can send out segmented special discount codes, sale alerts, in-store event registrations, and other offers based on a customer’s shopping industry.
-They can also let clients know when popular products have sold out or are about to be restocked.
+They can also let clients know when popular products have sold out or have been restocked via SMS marketing.

 Hospitality Management and Travel

-In addition to allowing people to view and book flights, tours, and hotel rooms with the click of a button, hospitality and travel industries use CPaaS to alert travelers to delayed/canceled flights, gate changes, available upgrades, and room changes.
+In addition to viewing and booking flights, tours, and hotel rooms with the click of a button, hospitality and travel industries use CPaaS to alert travelers to delayed/canceled flights, gate changes, available upgrades, and room changes.